- Obama not worried about Ebola at upcoming African summit in D.C.

 The NFL is stuck in a holding pattern, with work still to be done to end the lockout.
 Heck, the players haven’t even scheduled a vote.

-People from both sides of the labor dispute planned to talk through the weekend _ although not face-to-face _ to try to resolve the differences that are preventing players from accepting the owner-approved proposal that would put the league back in business.
+People from both sides of the labor dispute planned to talk through the weekend _ although not face-to-face _ to try to resolve the differences preventing players from accepting the owner-approved proposal that would put the league back in business.

 As it is, clubs won’t open their facilities to players Saturday, when owners wanted to unlock the gates.